 EMS will be adding new ambulances to the streets again in 2023.
 20 new ambulances are budgeted, 10 for Calgary and 10 for Edmonton.
 To staff these new ambulances, EMS will be hiring a total of 80 new paramedics.
 AHS is deploying these new ambulances to Calgary and Edmonton because these are the two areas of largest use and need.
 Adding ambulances here means less need to move ambulances from suburbs and rural areas, into the cities.

-On January 5, 2023, a new policy was implemented which provides a consistent, provincial approach to transfer of patient care from Emergency Medical Services (EMS) to Emergency Department (ED) teams for lower acuity patients.
-This new provincial policy will allow paramedics to return to service in the community faster, by allowing them to move patients who do not need observation to appropriate hospital waiting areas instead of automatically waiting with paramedics to be seen.
+This new provincial policy allows paramedics to return to service in the community faster, by moving patients who do not need observation to appropriate hospital waiting areas instead of automatically waiting with paramedics to be seen.
 While waiting, patients will be cared for by the ED/Urgent Care Centre (UCC) team, and a decision to assign a patient to the external waiting room will be based on patient stability and care needs.
+While still in its infancy, the EMS Return to Service initiative has resulted in a significant reduction in response times, has freed up more ambulances to complete scheduled inter-facility transfers, and helped to improve patient flow across the continuum of the healthcare system.

-In 2023, EMS will enact new guidelines which will allow paramedics to assess and treat a patient, potentially without requiring transport to hospital.
-Patients will be provided options for alternative care as well as referrals, if they do not need transport to a hospital or Urgent Care Centre.
+EMS has enacted new guidelines which allow paramedics to assess and treat a patient, without necessarily transporting to hospital.
+Patients are provided options for alternative care as well as referrals, if they do not need transport to a hospital or Urgent Care Centre.

 This supports our emergency and acute care teams in suggesting non-ambulance alternative transport options to move patients who are medically stable, and ready to return home or to another care environments.
-This was announced in December 2022 and is now being implemented for 2023.
+This was announced in December 2022 and has been implemented for 2023.

-AHS EMS is accepting the recommendations of the Minister’s Advisory Council.
+AHS EMS has accpeted the recommendations of the Minister’s Advisory Council.
 More information on these recommendations can be found here.

-One Spruce Grove Fire Department’s pilot project allows for the department’s paramedics to cancel an incoming ambulance when they determine one is not needed, and another pilot project allows for firefighter-paramedics to transport themselves if that option is better for the patient.
+One Spruce Grove Fire Department’s pilot project allows for the department’s paramedics to cancel an incoming ambulance when they determine one is not needed, and another pilot project allows for firefighter-paramedics to transport patients themselves if that option is better for the patient.
 If these prove successful by increasing capacity while ensuring patients receive quality care, they may be expanded.
-The pilot projects will conclude March 31, 2023 and an evaluation will assess the effectiveness of these initiatives.
+The pilot projects are being assessed on an ongoing basis to determine their effectiveness and applicability in other locations.

 In 2022, 19 new ambulances were added.
 All new ambulances are in service and Advanced Care Paramedics (ACP) and Primary Care Paramedics (PCP) have already been hired to staff them.